alejoriosm04/regex-validate-gui-userform/README.md

 **Note:** Please read the [Input Instructions](#input-instructions).

 In the following documentation, we specified, some questions proposed by the prof for the presentation of this and how to use correctly the program.

+### Questions

+**1. What was the chosen programming language and why?**

+    ...

+**2. What is your general opinion of the chosen programming language?**

+    ...

+**3. What is your appreciation of the way of input and output of data in this programming language?**

+    ...

+**4. How is the handling of data types and data structures in this programming language?**

+    ...

 ### Input Instructions